SatvikSaluja/SatvikSaluja/README.md

 Working at the intersection of ML and computational science — where correctness is verifiable and reproducibility is enforced by architecture.

 Focus: Neural ODEs, modular simulation pipelines, structured validation frameworks for scientific Python.
-Currently contributing toward HNN-Core (GSoC 2026) and research-grade tooling in computational neuroscience.
+Currently studying Deep learning and computational tools in neuroscience.

 ---